DRPanther/Crazy_Eights_Slots/README.md

 #!/bin/bash<br>
 cd ~/doors/slots<br>
-cp ~/mystic/temp%1/dorinfo1.def ~/doors/slots<br>
+cp $1 ~/doors/slots/dorinfo1.def<br>
-./slotmachine<p>
+./slotmachine -D $1 -N $2<br>
+rm dorinfo1.def<p>

 That's it!
 If you would like a dos/windows example:

 c:<br>
 cd \doors\slots<br>
-copy c:\mystic\temp%1\dorinfo1.def c:\doors\slots\<br>
+copy %1 c:\doors\slots\dorinfo1.def<br>
-slotmachine<p>
+slotmachine -D %1 -N %2<br>
+del dorinfo1.def<p>

 Simple! :)

 Also, In Mystic, or whichever BBS program you use, when you call the door, make sure you use the command of:

-./slots.sh %3  //this passes the node number to the script file.
+./slots.sh %PDORINFO1.DEF %3  //this passes the node number to the script file.

 Or

-slots.bat %3
+slots.bat %PDORINFO1.DEF %3

-With this, the script/batch file will know which directory to look in for the drop files.
+The %P in Mystic will expand to the nodes path where the dropfile DORINFO1.DEF is located.
+The %3 passes the node number.

 -=-=-=-=-=-=-=-=-=-=-=-=-